ccloli/E-Hentai-Downloader/README.md

 ### Memory Usage

 The script will store all the contents in RAM, not in HDD.
 This will increase the memory usage of current tab process.
 So if you don't have enough RAM, or the archive is too large (see file size limit section), please pay attention to your memory usage, or try other download tools.

+Out of memory problem is **the most limitaion** of this script (in fact, all the sections of W&L are RAM problem, and the issues about them even have a specific [out of memory](https://github.com/ccloli/E-Hentai-Downloader/issues?utf8=%E2%9C%93&q=label%3A%22out+of+memory%22+) tag), and sometimes it relates to Blob size limit.
+If you receive a warning like out of memory, [see solution here](https://github.com/ccloli/E-Hentai-Downloader/wiki/Can't-make-Zip-file-successfully).
+And if you always meet the problem, try other tools.

 ### Browser Developer Tools